seaofvoices/darklua/site/content/docs/path-require-mode/index.md

 - **if the path starts with `/`:** the path is considered like a regular absolute path
 - **else:** the first component of the path is used to find a matching [source](#sources)

-The next step is to resolve the tail of the path:

-- **if the path has an extension:** the resource is expected exactly as is
-- **else:** darklua will find the first available file based on the given path:
+The next step is to resolve the tail of the path.
+Darklua will find the first available file based on the given path:

   1. the given path
   1. the given path with a `luau` extension